spartanmayo/recursionschemes-1/recursionTalk.md

 We must read this definition as: _if the given list is Nil, its length equals 0 and, suposed we know the length of the tail, this value plus one gives the full length of the list_.
 Indeed, we can follow every step in the recursive calls to find the length of a given List.

-**Note:** Try to do something similar to define a recursive definition for de efunction _sum 2_ over Nat.

 With these examples we can observe two behaviors:

-   1) Every recursive structure use its own type to define the rule to build the next iteration.
+   1) Every inductive structure uses its own type to define the rule to build the next iteration.

-   2) Every function with a domain over the a recursive Type needs to traverse the structure until the base case and them iterates to produce the result.
+   2) Every recursive function with domain an inductive data type needs to traverse the structure until the base case and them iterates to produce the result.

-This observations are pretty well defined over the previous examples.
-But there are some cases where the definition of the base cases (for function evaluation an recursive types) are not trivial.
+These observations are pretty well defined over the previous examples.
+But, in general, the definition of recursive functions needs to use the recursive calls in some key points and, in so many cases, these points are not so clear.
+This may cause errors during the definition of recursive functions.
 For this reason, it would be interesting to have a clear separation between the recursion step and the base cases.
-In fact, what we will try to build is a blueprint for general recursion wi:
+In fact, what we will try to build is a blueprint for general recursion.
+The shape of this blueprint can be resumed as:

-   1) Give me a funtor F[A] and a way to evaluate it for a fixed type B (think in the evaluation of an expresion to an integer)
+   1) Give me a functor `F[A]` and a way to evaluate it for a fixed type B (think in the evaluation of an expression to an integer). `F[A]` will represent a general inductive step, but without any reference to previous cases.
+The role of the evaluation can be seen as a single step of the recursive function.

-   2) I have a magic type constructor to turn F[A] into its associated recursive type and a way to lift the base case evaluations to a traversavle evaluator function acting over the recursive type.
+   2) I have a magic type constructor to turn `F[A]` into its associated inductive type and a way to lift the base case evaluations to an evaluator that traverse the inductive type.

-Lets do this.
+This blueprint, together with the inductive type constructor and the lifter operator is what is called recursion schemes.
+Lets develop these ideas.

-## Functors and F-algebras
+## Functors, F-algebras and Fix

 ---

+As we have told before, we want to build an abstraction of general recursion.
+I will try to build all these ideas over an example, to keep the focus on the intuition.
 Lets start with a simple example.
-Imagine we want to implement the ring structure for the set of integers numbers, i.e, the set with multiplication and addition.
-The recursive version of this is:
+Imagine we want to implement the ring structure of the set of integers, i.e. , the set together with multiplication and addition.
+A simple implementation of this type would be:

 ```scala
 sealed trait Ring